Mandalorian007/questland-handbook/battle-event-individual-ladder.md

 With this technique I have managed a 2 ticket boss kill on level 80 and a 4 ticket boss kill on level
-82. At the time of writing this my hero power is around 1,150,000 and I had an event multiplier bonus of 154 (158 maxing bonus without link optimization).
+82. At the time of writing this my hero power is around 1,150,000 and I had an event multiplier bonus of 154 (158 maxing bonus without link optimization) Pre-Artifacts release.